KOSASIH/Revolutination/README.md

 Revolutination is a decentralized NFTs marketplace built upon the Multichain Access Protocol and future crypto-currency payment system.
 Revolutination is structured as a DAO rather than a traditional company.
 The primary goal of Revolutination is to become self-sustaining through donations from its users, who will have voting rights in governance issues.

+# Our Mission

+To become a leader in the innovation of financial service worldwide.
+Our goal is to revolutionize the way we manage our finances and to create a global network of users that can transact with ease.

 # Value Propositition

 Fiat-Crypto Payment System on Blockchain: Revolutination is an ecosystem that brings the potentials of blockchain technology to the alternative financial market.
 Our top priority is to establish NFTs (non-fungible tokens) as a new standard of trade in collectibles market and create a payment processing system for the end consumers.